JfHxV/Zecoar-Modpack/README.md

 3. The shaderpack "Complementary Reimgained" require high graphics card, low configuration users please use the shaderpacks which import by users.
 3. If you are a MC server owner,welcome to use my modpack as a server client, you can also ask me to customize the client(base on Zecoar Modpack).

+**More interesting things**

+Classic modpack too boring?
+We have another modpack, [Click to know more](https://modrinth.com/modpack/iwlow)

 **Feedback**

 If you encounter problems when playing this modpack, please feedback the problem to `Issue`